-The Board of Directors ("the Board") of China Construction Bank (Malaysia) Berhad ("CCBM" or "the Bank") views corporate governance as a fundamental process to promote a long-term sustainability of the Bank, safeguarding the stakeholders' interest and enhancing the shareholder value.
+The Board of Directors ("the Board") of the Bank views corporate governance as a fundamental process to promote a long-term sustainability of the Bank, safeguarding the stakeholders' interest and enhancing the shareholder value.
 The Board will continue to ensure the Bank's on-going compliance with BNM's Corporate Governance Policy Document and other best practices on corporate governance.